mikaykun/narutorpg/README.md

-# NarutoRPG
+# Naruto RPG

 ## Overview

 ### Server Requirements

-To run NarutoRPG we recommend your host supports:
+To run Naruto RPG we recommend your host supports:

 * PHP version 8.1 or greater.
 * MariaDB version 10.6 or greater.